-- 6070.
-Women and the Arts (3).
-An exploration of the diverse roles women have played in the visual arts as subjects, patrons, and artists from antiquity to the present. - 6090.
-Medieval Art (3).
-A study of the art and architecture of Western Europe and Byzantium from the Early Christian period through the Gothic era.
-May be taught concurrently with VISU 3090. - 6100.
-The Artist in Film and Fiction (3).
-The proposed course examines the way in which visual artists have been (and currently are) depicted in film and fiction.
-The course will examine a wide range of material beginning with early films and 18th and 19th century stories and books. - 6110.
+- 6000.
+Principles of 2D & 3D Design (3).
+Graduate Standing.
+Graduate-level course centered on performance based results surrounding the elements and principles of 2D & 3D Design. - 6110.
 History of Photography (3).
 A survey of the history of photography from its invention in 1839 to the present day. - 6212.
 Painting (3).
-Pr., Permission of Instructor.
+Pr.
+Permission of Instructor.
 Graduate painting; optional problems and media.
 May be repeated for credit. - 6600.
 Theory and Method of Museum Studies (3).
-A survey examining the relationship between people and the object; including the making, history, preservation, and interpretation of objects. - 6610.
-Egyptian Art (3).
-An investigation of Egyptian art and architecture form the pre-dynastic period through the Roman occupation. - 6620.
-Classical Art (3).
-An examination of art and architecture in the Classical World from the Bronze Age through the reign of Constantine the Great in relation to such topics as politics, religion, urbanization and empire building. - 6630.
-Modern Art to 1945 (3).
-A survey of modern art from the first Impressionist Exhibition in 1874 to the end of World War II in 1945.
-May be taught concurrently with VISU 3630. - 6640.
-Northern Renaissance Art (3).
-An exploration of painting, the graphic arts, and architecture in the Netherlands, Germany, and France ca. 1350-1550. - 6650.
-Southern Art (3).
-"Southern Art" covers Colonial to Contemporary architecture, material culture, decorative arts, painting, photography, and sculpture of the American South, focusing especially on the arts of Alabama and African American art. - 6902.
+A survey examining the relationship between people and the object; including the making, history, preservation, and interpretation of objects. - 6902.
 Individual Studio Project (3).
-Pr., department head's approval.
+Pr.
+Department head's approval.
 Graduate work in the various disciplines designed by the student with approval of faculty involved.
 May be repeated for credit.
 May be taught concurrently with the corresponding senior level course. - 6922.
 Art Internship (3).
 Internship in a museum or cultural organization with an approved sponsor under the direction of a supervising faculty member.
 Cannot be repeated for credit. - 6972.
 Advanced Topics in Visual Arts (3).
-Pr., Permission of instructor, graduate standing.
+Pr.
+Permission of instructor, graduate standing.
 In-depth instruction and advanced research on a focus topic pertaining to art history or the visual arts.
 Topics will vary.
 May be repeated for credit twice on different topics.